Geetha495/SDF_Exercises/README.md

 10. Implement a template adapter class stack which uses (1) an std::list (2) an std::array.

 11. Implement a template adapter class multiset which uses std::map.
 Note that a multiset is a container which can contain multiple elements of the same value e.g., { 3,4,8,7,3,9,7} is a multiset because 3 and 7 appears twice.
 Implement methods to insert, remove, remove_all so that a new element can be inserted in this multiset, one element of the given value can be removed and all the elements with the given value can be removed.
 (Hint: have something to maintain duplicity of an element).

+12. Implement a template adapter class queue_t using two std::stack. list_t should allow enqueue and deque operation. enqueue adds an element to the queue and dequeue removes the element which was the oldest element from the queue.
+Unlike stack this is a FIFO (First-in-First-Out) interface.
+If you need implement a head operation which returns the element at the head of the queue (oldest element).

+13. Implement a reverse iterator on the list that was given in the class.
+Implement rbegin() and rend() method and then the reverse iterator would go back in the list when you do ++.
+You need to have a pointer to previous listnode_t as well for this case.

+14. Implement an iterator in the list (defined in the class and available in the repo) which only goes through element at even position in the list.

+15. Define a class readert which keeps getting a string from a user and then send it to all its observers.
+Implement an observer which just prints this string, another observer which prints the frequency of every alphabet inside the string (a: 4, b:5, c:6 indicating 'a' appeared 4 times in the string etc), another observer that takes the string writes it to a file. (a) Implement all the classes in a thread-safe manner (b) use subscribe and unsubscribe method and random times and see how the behaviour changes.

+16. Think of cases where the update() on the observer is computationally very heavy.
+Implement an event manager that shields the subject from the runtime of the update() of the observer.
+Think of scenario with multiple subjects and observers where event manager can be really useful.

+17. Implement various sorting algorithms (insertion sort, quick sort, merge sort) as a strategy and ask a user to choose at run-time which of these to use for sorting.
+(DO NOT use sort available in the standard library)

+18. Implement a linear search and a binary search algorithm on an array/vector as strategies.
+(DO NOT use search available in standard library)